4/20/23

 As D.H.
 Laurence writes: “My belief is in the blood and flesh as being wiser than the intellect.
 The body unconscious is where life bubbles up in us.
 It is how we know we are alive, alive to the depths of our souls and in touch somewhere with the vivid reaches of the cosmos.”

-I think I’ll leave us with that.
-If you have questions about how somatic coaching can support you, feel free to reach out
+I think I'll leave us with that.
+If you have questions about how yoga therapy can support you, feel free to reach out!

-In devotion to the wholeness within you and within me,
+In devotion to the wholeness inherent in us,

 Sami M.